andersfischernielsen/Bitcoin-Price-Predictor/report/report.md

 ### Experimentation

-Experimentation was performed over the course of the project in order to improve the model accuracy.

 #### Dataset Permutation

 The initial training was done with all original features present.
 This gave a very precise model, since the model merely had to learn how to "predict" the `Weighted_Price` from the `Open`, `High`, `Low` and `Close` features.